ku1ik/stderred/README.md

 ## About

-stderred hooks on write() function from libc in order to colorize all stderr output that goes to terminal thus making it distinguishable from stdout.
-Basically it wraps text that goes to file with descriptor "2" with proper escape codes making text red.
+stderred hooks on write() and a family of stream functions (fwrite, fprintf, error...) from libc in order to colorize all stderr output that goes to terminal thus making it distinguishable from stdout.
+Basically it wraps text that goes to file with descriptor "2" with proper ANSI escape codes making text red.

-It's implemented as a shared library and doesn't require recompilation of existing binaries thanks to "preload/insert" feature of dynamic linkers.
+It's implemented as a shared library and doesn't require recompilation of existing binaries thanks to _preload/insert_ feature of dynamic linkers.

 It's supported on Linux (with `LD_PRELOAD`), FreeBSD (also `LD_PRELOAD`) and OSX (with `DYLD_INSERT_LIBRARIES`).